BGA Reballing and Robotic Hot Solder Dip Solutions

 Q: Can Winslow Automation provide preforms with solder balls of other alloys?

-A: Possibly, you will need to complete our online "Request for Quote" form.
-We will evaluate the request on a case by case basis.
+A: We will evaluate the request on a case-by-case basis; you will need to complete our online "Request for Quote" form.

 Technical Process Support Questions